geovanecomp/BriteCore-Insurance-System/README.md

 # BriteCore-Insurance-System
 Welcome to BriteCore Insurance System.
-The project's goal is to build in one week a system that be able to insurers define their own data model, and for that provide a fully tested API to make possible built any frontend system using it.
+The project's goal is to build in one week a system that enables Insurers to define their own data model, and for that, was provided a fully tested API to allow interaction by any frontend system, such as VueJS.

-In summarize, this project was created using MySQL to create a dynamic data model, Django Restful framework for the backend API and the frontend was built using the modern javascript framework VueJS.
-Was created mainly two internal projects, one called by backend and another frontend, and both of then do the communication using the REST pattern.
-To Devops, was utilized Docker, Docker-compose and Amazon AWS to deploy it.
+In summary, this project was created using MySQL to create a dynamic data model, Django Restful framework for the backend API, and the frontend was built using the modern javascript framework VueJS.

+For that, was created two internal projects, one called by backend and another called by frontend, and the communication between them was done through the REST pattern.
+The DevOps base was built using Docker, Docker-compose, and Amazon AWS to deploy it.

 ## What was done

 ###  Data
-Was created two data models, one that was implemented as a MVP ( Minimum Viable Product) and another to be the best approach, but consequently, would spend more time.
+Two data models were created, one that was implemented as an MVP ( Minimum Viable Product) and another to be the best approach, but consequently, would spend more time.

 Here are (The MVP and the best approach): ***(My personal bonus)**
 * https://github.com/geovanecomp/BriteCore-Insurance-System/blob/master/docs/model/Implemented%20MVP.jpeg